UTDallasEPICS/UTDesign-Monitor-Dashboard/README.md

     - This page is only available to Admin
     - Allows admin to add Users
     - Allows Admin to see the current Users
-    - Allows admin to see the Dashboard, with the Shared Dashboard button
-    - Allows admin to remove the shared Dashboard
-    - Users can send the dashboard to send Raspberry Pi

   ##### Edit Dashboard Page
     - Page is available to users and admin